-Plenty of fruts and vegetables can be stored for a large part of the year in a root cellar so that you can have more space in your fridge and have more food on hand.
+Plenty of fruits and vegetables can be stored for a large part of the year in a root cellar so that you can have more space in your fridge and have more food on hand.

 It is not the easiest method but icehouses do work.
 In some parts of the country they make more sense than others.

 Propane Versus 12 volt

-If you are off grid and have solar panels then you might be best with 12 volt power.
+If you are off-grid and have solar panels then you might be best with 12 volt power.
 While propane appliances work great, you are dependent on a steady supply of gas.
-Tanks are bulky and heavy and it may be too difficult to get them if you are way out on an off grid homestead.
+Tanks are bulky and heavy and it may be too difficult to get them if you are way out on an off-grid homestead.

 In some areas where there are heavy snow loads in the winter or very cold temperatures it might be that you can’t get out all the time.
 Regulators can freeze up in very low temps if not protected from freezing.

-12 volt fridges can get their power from the sun and your battery bank.
+12-volt fridges can get their power from the sun and your battery bank.
 During an emergency even keeping your fridge running a few hours a day and only opening it a few times can make a big difference.

-Off grid style fridges are a specialty item.
+Off-grid style fridges are a specialty item.
 Not many places are just going to have one in stock for you to pick up.
 Like any appliance they are very heavy and bulky so shipping costs must be factored in.
 You can easily pay $200 in shipping and you may still have to pick it up at a freight depot rather than have it delivered to your home.

 If a home delivery option is available you can sometimes cut a lot off the shipping expense if you drive to the freight terminal and pick it up.
 A few hours time to save $100 may be worth it.
 Ask your dealer to see if this is an option.
 Sometimes freight is what it is no matter what or the cost difference is so small you might as well let them bring it to you.